 Feedback?
 Questions?
 Ideas?
 Contact the ICDA SFS Coordinator: ICDAsfs.email@example.com

 ICDA Board of Directors

 All of the work has been supported by ICDA funding and the high-level decision making of the ICDA Board of Directors.
-The up-to-date membership of this Board can be found here: https://www.internationaldietetics.org/About-ICDA/Board-of-Directors.aspx
+The up-to-date membership of the ICDA Board can be found here on the ICDA website.

 Judith Rodriguez, Ph.D., R.D.N., F.A.N.D, F.A.D.A, LD/N, is Chair of, and professor in, the Department of Nutrition & Dietetics in the Brooks College of Health at the University of North Florida.
 She has many peer reviewed and consumer publications, including the Latino Food Lover’s Glossary (Florida Academy of Nutrition and Dietetics) and The Diet Selector (Running Press) and 200 Surefire Ways Eat too Well and Feel Better (Fair Winds Press).
 Dr. Rodriguez, a Medallion recipient of the Academy of Nutrition and Dietetics and the UNF 2013 Distinguished Professor, has received numerous other recognitions.
 Over the past thirty years, she has been involved in research, educational, and service activities.
 Dr. Rodriguez received a Ph.D. in Anthropology from Rutgers University, an M.A. in Nutrition and Higher Education, a B.S. in Nutrition and Dietetics from New York University, and is a Registered Dietitian/Nutritionist.
 She is a Past President of the Academy of Nutrition and Dietetics, (2010-2011), formerly the American Dietetic Association.